jonatas/ideia.me/_posts/2024-05-27-grepping-sql-code-like-a-boss.md

 * [ ] Check the business logic
 * [ ] Check the requirements

+So, I was eager to reduce the friction of introducing newcomers by helping them to have less things to get ready for the first Pull Request.
+The plan started automating item by item, so the newcomer does not have to face "Don't use A insted of B" while they're not even familiar with the codebase.

-So, I decided to kill the PR review checklist and introduce a new way to onboard developers.
-Introducing a set of custom linters related to our business domain and guide developers to use the right framework components.
+Introducing a set of custom linters related to the business domain was the way to properly guide developers to use the right framework components.

 ### Automate the education